 Monitoring with a daily maximum benchmark of 10 mg/L. Oil and grease is considered a conventional pollutant.
 Oil and grease is a comprehensive test which measures for gasoline, diesel, crude oil, creosote, kerosene, heating oils, heavy fuel oils, lubricating oils, waxes, and some asphalt and pitch.
-The test can also detect some volatile organics such as benzene, toluene, ethylbenzene, or toluene, but these constituents are often lost during testing due to their boiling points.
+The test can also detect some volatile organics such as benzene, toluene, ethylbenzene, or xylene, but these constituents are often lost during testing due to their boiling points.
 It is recommended to perform separate testing for these constituents if they are a known pollutant of concern at the site, i.e. aquatic life toxicity or human health is a concern.
 Results do not allow for separation of specific pollutants within the test, they are reported, totaled, as "oil and grease".
 Per 10 CSR 20-7.031 Table A1: Criteria for Designated Uses; 10 mg/L is the standard for protection of aquatic life.
 This standard will also be used to protect the general criteria found at 10 CSR 20-7.031(4).
 Ten mg/L is the level at which sheen is expected to form on receiving waters.
 Oils and greases of different densities will possibly form sheen or unsightly bottom deposits at levels which vary from 10 mg/L. To protect the general criteria, it is the responsibility of the facility to visually observe the discharge and receiving waters for sheen or bottom deposits.
 The benchmark is achievable through proper operational and maintenance of BMPs and falls within the range of values implemented in other permits having similar industrial activities.
+The benchmark this permit applies does not allow the facility to violate general criteria even if data provided are below the benchmark.
+This facility has previously had exceedances for Oil & Grease due to the onsite compactor and equipment dismantling site.